bazelbuild/buildtools/WARNINGS.md

   * Category name: `load-on-top`
   * Flag in Bazel: [`--incompatible_bzl_disallow_load_after_statement`](https://github.com/bazelbuild/bazel/issues/5815)
   * Automatic fix: yes
+  * Not supported by the latest version of Buildifier
   * [Suppress the warning](#suppress): `# buildifier: disable=load-on-top`

 Load statements should be first statements (with the exception of `WORKSPACE` files),